sgost/contentconcepts-data/services/academic_editing/english_editing/index.md

 editorSecCards:
   - name: Ross Taylor
     designation: Native English & Manuscript Editor
-    description: David is a skilled native English editor with a background in linguistics and engineering.
+    description: Ross is a skilled native English editor with a background in linguistics and engineering.
 He specializes in science, medical, and technology manuscripts and has a certification in teaching English as a foreign language.